Shop work-from-home wardrobe picks during Uniqlo's Biggest Savings Ever sale

 Dry-Ex Pique Short Sleeve Polo ($14.90, originally $19.90; uniqlo.com)

 Perfect for summer’s hottest days, this polo’s Dry-Ex material gets rid of sweat and moisture super quickly, keeping you cool and comfortable whether you’re WFH or wrangling the kids.
-It also has anti-microbial and anti-odor capabilities, so you smell fresh around the clock.
+It also has anti-microbial and anti-odor capabilities, so you’ll smell fresh around the clock.

 Swim Active Shorts ($19.90, originally $29.90; uniqlo.com)